xperimentx/atlas/Atlas/doc/App-demo.md

 Atlas is designed to give you freedom, so take this as just an example or suggestion of how you could implement your application

-Take a look at [Atlas Sample](https://github.com/xperimentx/atlas-sample)  project to see a more realistic example than this documentation.
+Take a look at [xperiment**X Demo**](https://github.com/xperimentx/demo)  project to see a more realistic example than this documentation.

-## Sample structure for a web application using Atlas
+## Proposal for web application structure
 ```
 www
 ├── index.php        .......
 Main php